How to Make a Simple JavaScript Quiz — SitePoint

 <div id="results"></div>

-Then we can select these HTML tags and store references to these elements in variables like so.:
+We can then select these HTML elements and store references to them in variables like so:

 const quizContainer = document.getElementById('quiz');